stabix/stabix/doc/slip_transmission.rst

   [#HookHirth_1967_2]_, [#Shen_1986]_, [#Shen_1988]_, [#Lee_1990_1]_, [#Lee_1990_2]_, [#Clark_1992]_ and [#Ueda_2002]_.
   Pond et al. proposed to compute this geometric criteria for hexagonal metals using Frank's method [#Pond_1986]_.

-  The |matlab| function used to calculate the N factor is:
+  The |matlab| function used to calculate the N factor is :
   `N_factor.m <https://github.com/stabix/stabix/tree/master/slip_transfer/N_factor.m>`_

 * :math:`LRB` **factor from Shen et al. in 1986** [#Shen_1986]_ and [#Shen_1988]_